-As briefly discussed earlier, we have a total of 28 years (1979 - 2006) of tropical cyclone track records and environmental variable data in the WNP.
-Following the flow chart in Fig. 2, we apply the method detailed in section 4 to this dataset.
+As briefly discussed earlier, we have a total of 28 yr (1979-2006) of tropical cyclone track records and environmental variable data in the WNP.
+Following the flowchart in Fig. 2, we apply the method detailed in section 4 to this dataset.

-In detail, we first categorize each of the typhoons observed in WNP into seven classes based on the fuzzy clustering algorithm.
-Thereafter, we tabulate each type of typhoons that occurred in the Taiwan area.
-Historically, types 2 and 7 never had any impact on Taiwan (Table 1).
-For type 3, type 4 and type 6, the average typhoon rate in peak season is 0.143, 0.286 and 0.357, respectively, all of which are well below 0.5.
-Hence, we apply the probit regression model to analyze type 3, type 4 and type 6 typhoon tracks, and use the Poisson regression model for the type 1, and 5 (with average typhoon rate 0.714 and 2.50, respectively).
-Again, since type-5 typhoon has been the dominant typhoon type for the typhoon activity in Taiwan, we shall provide the detail analysis results for this type.
+In detail, we first categorize each of the typhoons observed in the WNP into seven classes based on the fuzzy clustering algorithm.
+Thereafter, we tabulate each type of typhoon that occurred in the Taiwan area.
+Historically, types 2 and 7 never had any effect on Taiwan (Table 1).
+For types 3, 4, and 6, the average typhoon rate in peak season is 0.143, 0.286 and 0.357, respectively, all of which are well below 0.5.
+Hence, we apply the probit regression model to analyze types 3, 4, and 6 typhoon tracks, and we use the Poisson regression model for the types 1 and 5 (with an average typhoon rate of 0.714 and 2.50, respectively).
+Again, since the type 5 typhoon has been the dominant typhoon type for the typhoon activity in Taiwan, we shall provide the detail analysis results for this type.

-A general way to verify the effectiveness of a regression or classification method is to apply a strict cross-validation test for the relevant dataset.
-Considering the fact that the typhoon activity variation is approximately independent from year to year, it is proper to apply a leave-one-out cross-validation (LOOCV) in this context (Elsner and Schmertmann, 1994; Chu et al., 2007).
-That is, a target year is chosen and a model is developed using the remaining 27-year data as the training set.
+A general way to verify the effectiveness of a regression or classification method is to apply a strict crossvalidation test for the relevant dataset.
+Considering the fact that the typhoon activity variation is approximately independent from year to year, it is proper to apply a leave-one-out cross validation (LOOCV) in this context (Elsner and Schmertmann 1993; Chu et al. 2007); that is, a target year is chosen and a model is developed using the remaining 27-yr data as the training set.
 The observations of the selected predictors for the target year are then used as inputs to forecast the missing year.
 This process is repeated successively until all 28 forecasts are made.
 We shall apply this LOOCV process for each typhoon type and thereby the overall activity.

 With all the samples drawn, we can estimate any statistic deemed as important.
-To demonstrate this, we illustrate the analysis results for type 5 typhoon seasonal series in the following.
-We first apply the Poisson regression algorithm (7) to the data and the output median, the upper and lower quartiles (the upper 75% and lower 25%) of the predicted rates, through a LOOCV, are plotted together with the actual observation for each year in Fig. 4a.
+To demonstrate this, we illustrate the analysis results for the type 5 typhoon seasonal series in the following.
+We first apply the Poisson regression algorithm (7) to the data and the output median, the upper and lower quartiles (the upper 75% and lower 25%, respectively) of the predicted rates, through a LOOCV, are plotted together with the actual observation for each year in Fig. 4a.
 The distance between the upper quartile and lower quartile locates the central 50% of the predicted TC variations.
 The Pearson correlation between the median of predictive rate and independent observations is as high as 0.76, which implies that about 58% of the variation of this type near Taiwan can be predicted.
-In Fig. 4b, the median, and the upper and lower quartiles of the predicted typhoon counts are plotted together with the actual observation for each year.
-Out of a total of 28 years, there are only 1 year in which the actual TC counts lie outside the predictive central 50% boundaries, achieving 96% accuracy.
+In Fig. 4b, the median and the upper and lower quartiles of the predicted typhoon counts are plotted together with the actual observation for each year.
+Out of a total of 28 yr, there is only 1 yr in which the actual TC counts lie outside the predictive central 50% boundaries, achieving 96% accuracy.

-The similar Poisson regression procedure is applied to the type-1 typhoon series as well.
+The similar Poisson regression procedure is applied to the type 1 typhoon series as well.
 The correlation coefficient between the LOOCV median rate and true observation series is 0.63 for type 1.
 Note that the actual typhoon occurrence rate of this type near Taiwan is actually very small (0.71 per year).